TomoLPT/face-detection-cropping/README.md

 # face-detection-cropping

-This is a GUI to automatically crop your images based on face position
+A GUI to automatically batch crop your portraits using face detection.

-In the repository is the "run.spec" I used to create the executable though PyInstaller
+To use this GUI, you can either download the source code and generate the executable through the run.spec file using pysintaller
+OR download the "dist" directory which contains the already packaged executable.

+The opencv DNN algorithm is used to detect faces.